-10 most-watched Netflix shows by moms, plus crazy places they 'sneak watch'
+10 Netflix shows moms are sneaking off to watch

 A recent Netflix study looked at mom preferences for streaming video.

-They learned the obvious: 97 percent had more “me time” for binge watching before becoming mothers.
+They learned the obvious: 97 percent had more “me time” for binge-watching before becoming mothers.

 They also learned the obvious to moms everywhere: 71 percent “sneak” viewing time.
 Almost half (46 percent) admit to sneaking three times a day.
-That’s not surprising since a mom’s day is a series of tasks and obligations that prevent one long sneak-a-thon.
+That’s not surprising, since a mom’s day is a series of tasks and obligations that prevent one long sneak-a-thon.

 How moms sneak